bilozorDev/next_js_with_preconfigured_sanity/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Content Stutio available [http://localhost:3000/admin-panel](http://localhost:3000/admin-panel) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.